anadune-w/ssh-docker/README.md

 ## Image components

-The image is using `supervisord` to be able to control multiple binaries on the host machine during startup, as `dockerfile` is not supporting multiple CMD or ENTRYPOINTS directly from its native file config.
+The image is using `supervisord` to be able to control multiple binaries on the host machine during startup, because `dockerfile` is not supporting multiple CMD or ENTRYPOINTS directly from its native file config.

 Base distribution:
 * [Focal (20.04 LTS)](https://packages.ubuntu.com/focal/ubuntu-minimal)